helloitsurdvq/VDT2024-phase2-project/3_opamp-go/README.md

 OpAMP is a client/server protocol that supports communication over HTTP and over WebSockets:

 * **The OpAMP server** is part of the control plane and acts as the orchestrator, managing telemetry agents by sending instructions through the OpAMP protocol.
-* **The OpAMP client** is part of the data plane, with 2 options of in-process implementation and out-of-process implementation with the help of a supervisor taking care of the OpAMP specific communication with the OpAMP server and at the same time controls the telemetry agent (configuring and upgrading purposes).
+* **The OpAMP client** is part of the data plane, with 2 options are in-process implementation and out-of-process implementation with the help of a supervisor taking care of the OpAMP specific communication with the OpAMP server and at the same time controls the telemetry agent (configuring and upgrading purposes).
 * The Supervisor is a part of the Control Plane, managing the state and behavior of the OpAMP server and by extension, the OTel collectors.
 Note that the **supervisor/telemetry communication** is not part of OpAMP.

 ![img](https://opentelemetry.io/docs/collector/img/opamp.svg)